-Tofu puffs are fried golden squares in cellophane bags in the refrigerated area of Chinese supermarkets.
+Tofu puffs are fried golden squares in cellophane bags available in the refrigerated area of Chinese supermarkets.
 They are super absorbent and are usually cooked with stews, broths, and soups or sometimes stuffed with pork or beef.

 Preserved bean curd or fermented tofu is bean curd cut into cubes and fermented in rice wine.
 It is usually sold in glass jars or cans in Chinese supermarkets and comes in a variety of flavors, including chili.

 Dried bean curd sheets are also known as tofu skin and are made from the “skin” that forms on the surface of boiled soy milk.
-You must rehydrate dried bean curd before cooking by soaking them in cold water overnight.
+You must rehydrate dried bean curd before cooking by soaking it in cold water overnight.
 Tofu skin has a meaty texture and is often used in vegetarian dishes.

 How to Cook With Bean Curd